When Machine Unlearning Jeopardizes Privacy: Membership Inference in Machine Unlearning

 \subsection{Attack Pipeline}

 The general attack pipeline of \method is illustrated in \autoref{fig:pipeline}.
-It consists of three phases: posterior generation, feature construction and (membership) inference.
+It consists of three phases: posteriors generation, feature construction and (membership) inference.

-\mypara{Posterior Generation} The adversary has access to two versions of the target ML models, the original model $\model{o}{}$ and the \unlearned model $\model{u}{}$.
-Given a \target sample $x$, the adversary queries $\model{o}{}$ and $\model{u}{}$, and obtains the corresponding posteriors, i.e., \post{o}{} and \post{u}{}, also referred to as confidence values or levels~\cite{SSSS17}.
+\mypara{Posteriors Generation} The adversary has access to two versions of the target ML model, the original model $\model{o}{}$ and the \unlearned model $\model{u}{}$.
+Given a \target sample $x$, the adversary queries $\model{o}{}$ and $\model{u}{}$, and obtains the corresponding posteriors, i.e., \post{o}{} and \post{u}{}, also referred to as confidence values~\cite{SSSS17}.